dschlenk/opennms-cookbook/README.md

 As a general rule these LWRPs support a single action: create.
 For XML entities, when determining if the resource already exists on the node, a simple XPath to the name of the resource is performed without checking equality of other attributes.
 In other words, updating is not supported.

+Also, there are test recipes in the cookbook for most every LWRP named `opennms::test_<LWRP_NAME>`.

 The list of implemented LWRPs is as follows:

+### Users, Groups and Roles

+* `opennms_user`: add a user.
+Uses the REST API.
+Annoyingly, NMS-6469 makes a restart necessary for these users to be available.

 #### Discovery